Aiven-Open/klaw-docs/3.1/docs/docker/docker.rst

          kafka:

-Step 3 (Docker-compose Cassandra)
+Step 3 (Docker-compose Mysql)
 ---------------------------------
-In this example I used Cassandra, but you can also connect it with any RDBMS
+In this example I used Mysql, but you can also connect it with any RDBMS like postgres

-Create a cassandra_docker_compose.yml with the below content which contains docker image of Apache Cassandra
+Create a mysql_docker_compose.yml with the below content which contains docker image of Mysql

 .. code-block:: yaml

     version: '2'
      services:
-       cassandra-1:
+       mysql-1:
-         image: cassandra:latest
+         image: mysql:latest
          ports:
          -   "9042:9042"
          networks: